jeremyherbert/python-polyglot-turtle/README.md

 ## Extra install instructions for Linux users

 This library depends on [cython-hidapi](https://github.com/trezor/cython-hidapi) which requires you to install some extra binary dependencies.
-On Ubuntu (tested on 18.04), you can install these dependencies using the following command:
+On Ubuntu (tested on 18.04 and 20.04), you can install these dependencies using the following command:

 ```
 sudo apt-get install python3-dev libusb-1.0-0-dev libudev-dev